pandastrike/orca/examples/echo/README.md

 The Leader communicates with Drones by using Redis's publish-submit mechanism.
 Using Redis means the Leader doesn't need to know the location of each Drone, everyone just needs to be able to locate Redis.

-We use the `config.cson` files to tell:
-- The Leader which tests to announce.
-- The Leader and Drones the location of Redis.
+We use the `config.cson` files to tell the Leader and Drones the location of Redis.

-Address Schema
-<service>.<userID>.<domain>